 What is Organizational Behavior and Human Resources Management?

-Why study Organizational Behavior and Human Resources at UNT Dallas?
+What is a bachelor’s degree in Organizational Behavior and Human Resources Management at UNT Dallas?

-What are the career options with a UNT Dallas Organizational Behavior and HR Management degree?
+What career opportunities are available with an Organizational Behavior and Human Resources Management degree?

 - Labor relations manager